NumericalMax/Computational-Diabetic-Retinopathy-Detection/README.md

-#ReadMe: A Feture Extraction Approach for the Computational Diabetic Retinopathy Detection in Retinal Images
+# A Feture Extraction Approach for the Computational Diabetic Retinopathy Detection in Retinal Images

 Remark, that GPU and CPU related proceedings were accomplished on a linux based machine.